10 Best Places to Sell Used Electronics: Money Making Tips

 But you should be cautious about the types of payment you accept and read Quikr’s terms and conditions page before getting started.

 Now I’d like to point out here that I’m not talking about selling broken electronic goods, just an old one.
 While there are people out there who are looking for your broken laptop, it’s not quite as large a market as the used electronics market.
-So, go for selling those old technologies and get hold to a new one.
+So, go for selling those old technologies and get held to a new one.